Advertisements

 संबंधित प्रश्न

-Nishtha, Vasvi and Radhika were friends from college time and now they are engaged in different types of businesses.
-They regularly meet and discuss their business ideas, exchange notes on customer satisfaction, marketing efforts, product designing, selling techniques and social concerns, etc.
+Ginika, Tanish and Rohit were friends from college days and now they are doing different kinds of business.
+They regularly meet and discuss their business ideas and exchange notes on customer satisfaction, marketing efforts, product designing, selling techniques, social concerns etc.

 Select the correct option and complete the table.